AOSSIE-Org/CarbonFootprint-Mobile/errors-and-fixes.md

 # Errors while installing the application and fixes to those errors:

 In case there is an error in installation of the react-native application, use the guide below to fix those errors.
-Few of the errors are because of the keys, they will be provided by the mentors within few days and no such errors will be faced.

 ## Error 1